 Zalud House Museum

-The Zalud House was built in 1891, and was occupied by members the Zalud family until it was donated to the City of Porterville in 1970.
+The Zalud House, built in 1891, was occupied by members of the Zalud family until it was donated to the City of Porterville in 1970.
 It is one of the few houses in the nation that is completely furnished with the family’s heirlooms and possessions, from the couches to the paintings.
-It provides a unique glance into the past, displaying the wealth of the Zalud family, which owned a successful saloon and card room in early downtown Porterville, CA. The Zalud House was converted to a house museum in 1977, managed by the City of Porterville.
+It provides a unique glance into the past, displaying the wealth of the Zalud family, who owned a successful saloon and card room in early downtown Porterville, CA. The Zalud House was converted to a house museum in 1977, managed by the City of Porterville.

 Backstory and Context

-Over the years, the house remained in the family, used as a vacation home for a time in the fall and spring seasons, and as the primary home for Pearle and Anna in their later years.
+Over the years, the house remained in the family, used as a vacation home for a time in the fall and spring seasons, and finally as the primary home for Pearle and Anna in their later years.
 In her will, Anna Zalud donated the family home and fifteen acres of the family's lands to the City of Porterville.
-The city kept the family home in gratitude of the family's donation and conserved it to display the history of the town.
+The city kept the family home ingratitude of the family's donation and conserved it to display the history of the town.
 The city also created Zalud Park on what was once part of the Zalud property, about 0.6 miles away from the home.
-The Zalud family's donations give people an opportunity to relive the town's vivid history.
+The Zalud family's donations allow people to relive the town's vivid history.

 - Edwards, Jeff.
 Zaluds of Porterville.
 Edwards, 1977.

 - Zalud House Museum, City of Porterville, 2016, www.ci.porterville.ca.us/depts/ParksandLeisure/zaludhouse.cfm